Straight8ths/Sebastian-Bradford-Portfolio/data-portfolio/financial-sandbox/initial-tooling.md

         best_ticker = month_data.iloc[:, 2:-2].idxmax(axis=1).values
 ```

-Now, we insert each pair of values we find into the new columns we created earlier.
+Now, we insert each pair of values we find into the new columns that we created earlier.

 ```python
         all_returns.loc[all_returns['Month'] == calendar.month_name[month], 'Max_Return'] = max_return